sagarkulkarni1989/DevOps-Journey/Jenkins/JenkinsSharedlibrary.md

    - Write the Shared Library Code

-      Write your reusable pipeline logic in the appropriate Groovy files within the src/ and vars/ directories.
+       - Write your reusable pipeline logic in the appropriate Groovy files within the src/ and vars/ directories.
+       - Code is available here: https://github.com/sagarkulkarni1989/sharedlibs.git

    - Configure Jenkins